 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-“Forgiveness is the gift you give yourself, not a gift you give someone else.” – Tony Robbins
+“Forgiveness is the gift you give yourself, not a gift you give someone else.”

+You don’t have to be Gandhi or the Dalai Lama or Mother Teresa to understand the power of forgiveness.
 In this episode, you’ll hear from two people who carried resentment with them from past events and expectations – and didn’t even know it.

 Sarah Foley remembers the accident: She was steering her four-wheeler around a curve when she saw her boyfriend’s identical vehicle heading right toward her.
 She jerked the wheel to the side.
 The ensuing accident left her paralyzed from the waist down.